A Comprehensive Guide to Differential Privacy: From Theory to User Expectations: Defining the Privacy Budget

 While DP provides formal, worst-case privacy guarantees, real-world deployments often involve additional considerations and complementary techniques.
 In practice, achieving rigorous privacy protection may benefit from a broader perspective that includes empirical privacy auditing, heuristic methods, and context-specific threat modeling.

 \textbf{Privacy Auditing and Empirical Evaluation:} An increasingly studied alternative to purely theoretical guarantees is \emph{privacy auditing}, which uses adversarial techniques to empirically estimate the privacy leakage of ML models.
 A foundational method is the \emph{membership inference attack}, where an adversary attempts to determine whether a specific data point was part of the training set.
 Though useful, basic membership inference may underestimate actual privacy risk.
-More advanced auditing techniques craft worst-case poisoning examples that enhance an adversary’s ability to distinguish neighboring datasets, thereby producing tighter empirical lower bounds on $\varepsilon$ than traditional attacks (see, e.g., \cite{JagielskiMatthew2020ADPM,NasrMilad2023TAoD,PillutlaKrishna2023UtPo}).
-We refer to \cite{Cummings2024Advancing} (Chapter 4) for extensive overview of current privacy auditing approaches.
+More advanced auditing techniques craft worst-case poisoning examples that enhance an adversary’s ability to distinguish neighboring datasets, thereby producing tighter empirical lower bounds on $\varepsilon$ than traditional attacks (see, e.g., \cite{JagielskiMatthew2020ADPM,NasrMilad2023TAoD,PillutlaKrishna2023UtPo}); see also recent work on gray-box auditing of DP implementations by \cite{cebere2026privacytheorybugspractice}.
+We refer to \cite{Cummings2024Advancing} (Chapter 4) and \cite{annamalai2025hitchhikersguideefficientendtoend} for extensive overview of current privacy auditing approaches. \ignore{ In addition, we give a table of main elements for DP auditing as Table \ref{table_audit}.